-4.6 Shutting Down the UPS Completely
+4.7 Shutting Down the UPS Completely

-WARNING!
-Risk of electric shock.
 Can cause injury or death.
 Disconnect all local and remote electric power supplies before working with the UPS.
-Ensure that the unit is shut down and power has been disconnected before beginning any maintenance.
+Ensure that the unit is shutdown and power has been disconnected before beginning any maintenance.